nhjschulz/flashcontainer/README.md

         uint32_t length;    /* from length block attribute */
     };

+Application can freely decide how to use the id, major, minor and dataver fields.
+The proposed usage is as follows:

+* id - A unique id to identify the blocks purpose.
+(Example: 1:CAN Bus settings, 2 :Motor parameters, ...)
+* Major.Minor - A version pair defining the layout of the block
+* dataver - The version or build number of the parameter set

-The header is internally handled as a parameter.
-That mean the space for any further parameter starts at offset 16 (0xA) if the header is used.
+The header data is internally handled as a parameter.
+Space for any further parameter starts at offset 16 (0x10) if the header is used.

 #### Example Block Element